-A significant development has emerged from the ACCENT pancreatic cancer clinical trial sponsored by Amplia Therapeutics in collaboration with Professor Paul Timpson at the Garvan Institute of Medical Research, two patients have achieved a pathological complete response (pCR) following treatment.
+A significant development has emerged from the ACCENT pancreatic cancer clinical trial sponsored by Amplia Therapeutics in collaboration with Professor Paul Timpson and his team at the Garvan Institute of Medical Research, two patients have achieved a pathological complete response (pCR) following treatment with the drug narnafotinib (AMP945).

 The foundation for the ACCENT trial was developed from preclinical research models spearheaded by Professor Paul Timpson, Head of the Invasion and Metastasis Lab.
-These studies revealed that AMP945 reduces the stiffness and density of the fibrous tissue surrounding pancreatic cancer cells.
-This ‘priming’ effect sensitizes the tumour to chemotherapy, thereby reducing cancer growth and spread.
+These studies revealed that FAK inhibitors reduce the stiffness and density of the fibrous tissue surrounding pancreatic cancer cells.
+This ‘priming’ effect sensitizes the tumour to chemotherapy, thereby reducing cancer growth and spread, opening up the possibility of surgical intervention.

 The ongoing clinical trial is investigating Amplia’s FAK inhibitor narmafotinib (AMP945), administered in combination with standard of care chemotherapy gemcitabine and Abraxane in patients diagnosed with metastatic pancreatic cancer.